Echo3ToEcho7/TAM-HW4/README.md

 Tests the connection to Rally by hitting the Current User endpoint (/slm/webservice/{VERSION}/user.js).

-Returns a Future object that when fulfilled with give you the JSON Object representing the User
+Returns a Future object that when fulfilled will give you the JSON Object representing the User

 ### Example